rust-lang/docs.rs/docs/src/design/index.md

-# Design docus
+# Design

-Documents some pieces of design and their choices.
+These documents describe parts of the docs.rs design and the decisions behind them.